igemsoftware/KoreaUSeoul-2015/README.md

  -`mySQLdb.txt` : txt that contains the information of the whole path.

- -`before_screening.txt` : txt that contains the calculation result of the whole path.

  -`name_to_C.tsv` : : tsv for auto complete.

  -`tsv/(C number)_(C number).tsv` `tsv/(start compound)_(end compound).tsv` : tsv that contains the quantity of change of each reaction.